“Is that…a diary?”

 “Birdwatching journal,” I said, before thinking.

 “Y-yes,” I stammered, warming to the story.
 “I record all the birds I recognize in my birdwatching journal.”
 (May it be noted that at no point in my life have I watched birds.)
 I patted the book.
-His eyes fell to my hand.
+The eyes of one classmate fell to my hand.
 I forced a smile, still patting away.
-He stared and spoke again.
+He stared, pointed and spoke again.

 This would not end well.